ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 # Security Considerations {#sec-security}

-This document exposes a mechanism that prevents the HNA from being exposed to the Internet and served DNS request from the Internet.
+This document exposes a mechanism that prevents the HNA from being exposed to queries from the Internet.
+The HNA never answers DNS requests from the Internet.
 These requests are instead served by the DOI.

-While this limits the level of exposure of the HNA, the HNA remains exposed to the Internet with communications with the DOI.
+While this limits the level of exposure of the HNA, the HNA still has some exposure to attacks from the Internet.
 This section analyses the attack surface associated with these communications, the data published by the DOI, as well as operational considerations.

 ## HNA DM channels

 The channels between HNA and DM are mutually authenticated and encrypted with TLS {{?RFC8446}} and its associated security considerations apply.

-To ensure the multiple TLS session are continuously authenticating the same entity, TLS may take advantage of second factor authentication as described in {{?RFC8672}}.
+To ensure the multiple TLS session are continuously authenticating the same entity, TLS may take advantage of second factor authentication as described in {{?RFC8672}} for the TLS server certificate for the Control Channel.

-The TLS communication between the HNA and the DM MUST comply with {{!I-D.ietf-uta-rfc7525bis}}.
+The HNA should also cache the TLS server certificate used by the DM, in order to authenticate the DM during the setup of the Synchronization Channel.
+(Alternatively, the HNA is configured with an ACL from which Synchronization Channel connections will originate)

 The Control Channel and the Synchronization Channel respectively follow {{!RFC7858}} and {{!RFC9103}} guidelines.
 The highest level of privacy provided by {{!RFC9103}} SHOULD be enforced.
 As noted in {{!RFC9103}}, some level of privacy may be relaxed, by not protecting the existence of the zone.This MAY involve a mix of exchanges protected by TLS and exchanges not protected by TLS.